 - A tamper-evident hash of the signed document

-The certificate is legally sufficient for ESIGN Act and UETA compliance in the United States.
-For international use, check the requirements of your specific jurisdiction — most EU countries accept this format under eIDAS Simple Electronic Signature standards.
+The certificate is designed to support ESIGN Act and UETA evidence needs in the United States.
+For international use, check the requirements of your specific jurisdiction and document type before relying on it.

 Troubleshooting